bhojpur/dbm/pkg/orm/README.md

 # Bhojpur DBM - ORM Framework

-The ORM is a simple and powerful Object Relationship Mapping framework.
+The Bhojpur DBM - ORM Framework is a simple and powerful Object Relationship Mapping library used for accessing SQL standard relational database system.

 ## Features